docent-net/maciej.lasyk.info/pelican/content/2019/2019-02-15-devopsdays-warsaw-containers-history.md

 [Devopsdays Poland](https://devopsdays.pl/).

-Preparing this presentation was very interesting for me - I had to go through quite a history of computing, understand business decisions behind some decisions and explain that to the audience.
+Preparing this presentation was very interesting for me - I had to go through quite a history of computing, understand business cases behind some decisions and explain that to the audience.
 In the end it was a bit chaotic, however feedback was great.